localhost

 GET

-Static paths are hardcoded strings that can be used to locate resources of the server, while dynamic paths match some part and captures the value to extract extra information.
+Dynamic paths match some part and capture the value to extract extra information.

 import { Elysia } from 'elysia'